frankframework/frank-manual/docs/source/advancedDevelopment/dockerDevel/basics.rst

 ..
 NOTE::

    It is also possible to create ``configurations/resources.yml`` instead of ``resources/resources.yml``.
-The choice depends on how you perceive the boundary between the product you deliver to the customer on the one hand and configuration files written by the customer on the other hand.
-See also :ref:`advancedDevelopmentDockerDevelAppServer`.
-To make ``resources.yml`` part of your product, write ``configurations/resources.yml``.
-Write ``resources/resources.yml`` as something outside your product that is only included to support development.
+Doing so is not recommended because it makes it more difficult to deploy the product.
+See :ref:`advancedDevelopmentDockerDevelAppServer`.

 Finally, a valid configuration is needed, for example in ``configurations/my-config/Configuration.xml``.
 If you are using this text as a tutorial, you can use the following example: